lgeurts/dwm-dotfiles/README.md

 #### Further configuration:

 Edit .config/dwm/config.h and change apps accordingly your needs.
-For example, I use helium-browser-bin qutebrowser nvim (lazy-vim), signal, obtanium etc..
-Replace by your preferred apps, test, and after copy config.h to config.def.h.
+For example, I use helium-browser-bin qutebrowser lazy-vim, signal, obtanium etc. Replace by your preferred apps, test, and after copy config.h to config.def.h.

 #### Credits: